 M.-Comp.
-D. M., your duty?
+Deputy Master.

+D. M.-Ill.
+Master.

-D. M.-As the representative of H. K. of T., with the I. M, in Council, to exhibit the fellowship of Kings; to brighten the chain of friendship; to furnish memorials of the ancient craft, and to aid and support my chief in all the requirements of his office.
+D. M.-As the representative of H. K. of T., with the I. M. in Council, to exhibit the fellowship of Kings; to brighten the chain of friendship; to furnish memorials of the ancient craft, and to aid and support my chief in all the requirements of his office.

-M.-The I. M's. station?

-D. M.-In the East of the Ninth Arch.
+M.-The Ill.
+Master's Station?
+D.M.-In the East of the Ninth Arch.
+M.-What is his duty?

-M.-His duty?